 Used to select the operation mode of the inverter.
-The inverter can be run from the control panel or parameter unit (PU operation), with external signals (external operation), or by combination of PU operation and external operation (external/PU combined operation).
+The inverter can be run from the control panel or parameter unit (PU operation), with external signals (external operation), by combination of PU operation and external operation (external/PU combined operation), or by computer link operation.

 Pr.
 4 to Pr.
 6, Pr.
 24 to Pr.
+27,

-27, Pr.
+Pr.
 232 to Pr.
-239 "multi-speed operation" Pr.
-180 to Pr.
-183
+239 "multi-speed operation"